adrastia-oracle/adrastia-docs/pages/security/attack-vectors.md

 {% callout %}
 Update transactions are submitted **only if** on-chain prices closely match off-chain prices.
 {% /callout %}

+#### Minimum liquidity levels

+We assume that arbitrageurs will fix manipulated prices, but this will likely only occur if it's profitable to do so.
+The less liquidity in the pool/DEX, the more likely that it will be unprofitable to perform arbitrage, especially during gas spikes.

+To ensure that it's profitable to perform arbitrage to fix manipulated prices, even during gas spikes, we require minimum liquidity levels at the aggregator level.

+{% callout %}
+Pools with insufficient liquidity levels will be excluded from aggregation to prevent situations where unprofitable arbitrage opportunities prevent accurate pricing.
+{% /callout %}

+Please visit the deployments pages for the minimum liquidity levels required by each of our aggregators.

 ### Further reading and resources